muldjord/skyscraper/README.md

 * Added option to --purgedb to purge everything completely

 #### Version 2.4.4 (in progress, unreleased)
+* Now allows you to set custom dbFolder in config.ini both under main and platform sections
+* Added 'mobygames' scraping module.
+Limited to 360 requests per hour so won't be included in 'Simple Mode'.
+Can be used to scrape a few games that other sources miss.
 * For Amiga, searches for "Demo", "aga", "cdtv" and "cd32" in filenames and converts to [AGA] and [CD32] bracket names (Thanks Dom)
 * Region 'wor' has been moved below 'eu' and 'us' for Screenscraper since it often returns Japanese titles for 'wor' (Thanks maroonout09)
 * Now turns '_-_' into ' ' in filenames before doing searches (Thanks maroonout09)